ETdoFresh/Blog/content/post/moving-to-hugo.md

 title = "Moving to Hugo"

 +++
 Oh man.
 I've been putting so many hours trying to figure out how to move my blog over to Hugo/GitHub.
 I'm getting very close.
 I found a tool, [WordPress to Hugo Exporter](https://github.com/SchumacherFM/wordpress-to-hugo-exporter), which will hopefully get me going.
-I copied my WordPress site locally ([here's how](/copy-wordpress-manually/)), and now I'm running...
+I copied my WordPress site locally ([here's how](/copy-wordpress-manually/)), and now I'm running the export from WordPress to Hugo...

 ```bash
 /var/www/html/wp-content/plugins/wordpress-to-hugo-exporter#